QubesOS/qubes-doc/user/managing-os/xfce-templates.md

 The download may take a while depending on your connection speed.

-To reinstall a Xfce TemplateVM that is already installed in your system, see [How to Reinstall a TemplateVM].
+To reinstall a Xfce TemplateVM that is already installed in your system, see [How to Reinstall a TemplateVM](/doc/reinstall-template/).

-[How to Reinstall a TemplateVM]: /doc/reinstall-template/
-[TemplateVMs]: /doc/templates/
-[Fedora]: /doc/templates/fedora/
-[Debian]: /doc/templates/debian/
-[CentOS]: /doc/templates/centos/
-[Gentoo]: /doc/templates/gentoo/
-[testing]: /doc/testing/